JordanBelmont/dpad/README.md

 - A button for randomising the songs would be a nice addition.

 ## Bugs
-- The volume control and mute button don't seem to work when used on a phone.
+- The volume control and mute button don't seem to work when used on a phone so I removed them on that screen size.